ipfs-shipyard/pinning-service-compliance/api.estuary.tech.md

   🟢 Result is not null (success)

-  ❌ Count is equal to 1 (failure)
+  🟢 Count is equal to 1 (success)

-  ❌ Name matches name provided during creation (failure)
+  🟢 Name matches name provided during creation (success)

   🟢 Response is ok (success)

   🟢 Result is not null (success)

-  ❌ Count is equal to 1 (failure)
+  🟢 Count is equal to 1 (success)

-  ❌ Name matches name provided during creation (failure)
+  🟢 Name matches name provided during creation (success)

   🟢 Response is ok (success)

   🟢 Result is not null (success)

-  ❌ Count is equal to 1 (failure)
+  🟢 Count is equal to 1 (success)

-  ❌ Name matches name provided during creation (failure)
+  🟢 Name matches name provided during creation (success)